thrasher-corp/gocryptotrader/README.md

 + WebGUI (discontinued).
 + Exchange HTTP mock testing.
 See [mock](/exchanges/mock/README.md).
 + Exchange multichain deposits and withdrawals for specific exchanges.
 See [multichain transfer support](/docs/MULTICHAIN_TRANSFER_SUPPORT.md).
-+ Sonic JSON Integration.
-Revert back to the default Go 'encoding/json' package from the sonic library using go build tags `-tags=sonic_off`, by using the make file `make no_sonic`, or when compiling for a 32-bit architecture (GOARCH=386).

 ## Development Tracking